uibakery/self-hosted/README.md

 # UI Bakery in production

-UI Bakery installation ready for production out of the box.
+UI Bakery installation is ready for production out of the box.
 However, there are a bunch of additional setup steps we recommend doing

  - Put your instance behind HTTPS.